jainam1810/Merkle-GiftList/README.md

 # 🎁 Merkle Tree GiftList

-This project is a fun and educational application to understand how **Merkle Trees** work and how they are used in **blockchain** to efficiently verify data without storing it all on-chain.
+This project is an educational application to understand how **Merkle Trees** work and how they are used in **blockchain** to efficiently verify data without storing it all on-chain.

 ## 📚 Purpose of the Project